lucasmfredmark/rc-knob/docs/knob.md

 ### Anticlockwise

-If `angleRange` is negative, the interaction anticlockwise.
+If `angleRange` is negative, the interaction is anticlockwise.

 ```jsx
 import React from 'react';